 In films, the first step is often the following: After a desperate low, the main character has finally had enough and he or she gathers all the motivational self-help books and throws them collectively into the trash can, (the funniest cover easily readable on top).
 And as symbolic as it may be in Hollywood—no longer listening to well-meaning advice, not letting them make you feel pressured or influencing you can be a real first step.
 Whoever spends too much time on the theoretical meta-level of their project and browsing books, instead of simply trying something out, finds it increasingly difficult to get their ideas out into the world.

-Sure, there are things you can’t just try out and see if it works—legal texts for an online store for example.
+Sure, there are things you can’t just try out and see if it works—legal texts such as imprints for example.
 But you don’t have to think about it yourself, that’s why there are experts.
 And if I want to write an “about me” text on my website today and don’t like it tomorrow, I can just change it again.
 Instead of waiting weeks to write anything at all.
 Done is better than perfect!

 Do your own thing!